Smart Data Portfolios: A Governance Framework for AI Training Data: Operationalization

 \subsection{Attribution and interpretability}

 Although the frontier uses the aggregate quantities \( (\mu_p(w),\sigma_p(w)) \), institutions may require transparency regarding the contribution of individual data categories.
 Because \( M(w) \) is generally nonlinear in \( w \), additive decompositions of the form \( \mu_p \approx \sum_i w_i\mu_i \) lack theoretical justification.
-As a result, a cooperative game theoretic formulation is required.
+As a result, a cooperative game-theoretic formulation is required.

 Let \( \mathcal{N}=\{1,\ldots,n\} \) be the set of categories and let \( M(S) \) denote performance when training only on categories \( S\subseteq\mathcal{N} \).
 The Shapley value for category \( i \) \citep{Shapley1953,Strumbelj2014,Ghorbani2019} is given as: